306: Time of the Apes

 Well, look up there!
 Ned Beatty!
 Fat old hog.
 Heh-heh.
 Sorry.

-Ned Beatty is a portly character actor who has appeared in more than 100 movies and TV shows over the course of his career.
+Ned Beatty (1937-2021) was a heavyset character actor who appeared in more than 100 movies and TV shows over the course of his career.
 One of those movies was the 1972 film Deliverance, directed by John Boorman (see previous notes).
 There is an infamous scene in Deliverance in which Beatty’s character is raped while being instructed to “squeal like a pig!”
 (Thanks to E. Dineen for pointing out the Boorman connection.)

 “Stay together!”
 That’s what Al Green said.
 I agree.